jillkuchman/policies/citizen_code_of_conduct.md

 If a community member engages in unacceptable behavior, the community organizers may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community without warning (and without refund in the case of a paid event).

-## 7. Reporting Guidelines
+## Reporting Guidelines

 If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible.
-[CONTACT_INFO_HERE].

 [LINK_TO_REPORTING_GUIDELINES]

 Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
 In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.

-## 8. Addressing Grievances
+## Addressing Grievances

-If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify [GOVERNING_BODY] with a concise description of your grievance.
+If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify a Portland Junior Developers organizer with a concise description of your grievance.
 Your grievance will be handled in accordance with our existing governing policies.
 [LINK_TO_POLICY]

-[NOTE: Every organization's governing policies should dictate how you handle warnings and expulsions of community members.
-It is strongly recommended that you mention those policies here or in Section 7 and that you include a mechanism for addressing grievances.]

-## 9. Scope
+## Scope

-We expect all community participants (contributors, paid or otherwise; sponsors; and other guests) to abide by this Code of Conduct in all community venues--online and in-person--as well as in all one-on-one communications pertaining to community business.
+We expect all community participants (contributors, paid or otherwise; sponsors; and other guests) to abide by this Code of Conduct in all community venues -- online and in-person -- as well as in all one-on-one communications pertaining to community business.

 This code of conduct and its related procedures also applies to unacceptable behavior occurring outside the scope of community activities when such behavior has the potential to adversely affect the safety and well-being of community members.

-## 10. Contact info
+## Contact info

-[YOUR CONTACT INFO HERE -- this should be a single person or a small team who can respond to issues directly]
+Kelly at (541)539-0439 / kdv@me.com

-## 11. License and attribution
+## License and attribution

 The Citizen Code of Conduct is distributed by [Stumptown Syndicate](http://stumptownsyndicate.org) under a [Creative Commons Attribution-ShareAlike license](http://creativecommons.org/licenses/by-sa/3.0/).